Charles Town, West Virginia

-Charles Town is a city in Jefferson County, West Virginia, United States, and is also the county seat.
-The population was 6,534 at the 2020 census.
-It is named for its founder Charles Washington, youngest brother of President George Washington.
+Charles Town is a city in Jefferson County, West Virginia, United States, and its county seat.
+The population was 6,534 at the 2020 census, and was estimated to be 8,869 in 2024.
+The city is named for its founder Charles Washington, youngest brother of President George Washington.
+It is part of the northwestern fringes of the Washington metropolitan area.

 History

 18th century

 "Charlestown" was established by an act of the Virginia General Assembly in January 1787.
-However, for about two decades, confusion arose because the same name was also used for a town established in Ohio County at the mouth of Buffalo Creek, and authorized in the 1791 term of that local court.
+However, for about two decades, confusion arose because the same name was also used for a town established in Ohio County at the mouth of Buffalo Creek and authorized in the 1791 term of that local court.
 That area in 1797 became known as Brooke County, with that "Charlestown" as its county seat until a December 27, 1816 act of the Virginia General Assembly changed its name to Wellsburg, to honor a trader and his son.